 Buses and light rail

-We joined with the SAP Community Council and the Friendly Streets Initiative on the Raymond Avenue rebuild in 2017 for more bike and pedestrian features, and we continue to work with SAP Elementary on Safe Routes to School on Como and Raymond Avenues.
-Also with the SAPCC, we advocated in 2019 for a progressive redesign of a mile-long stretch of Cleveland Avenue.
+With the SAP Community Council, we advocated in 2019 for a progressive redesign of a mile-long stretch of Cleveland Avenue.
 We envisioned a street with more buses, bikers, and walkers, fewer private cars, and no parking lane (shown here).
 Designs like this would nudge us to change our behavior.
-See our column Building the Future in a Street in a recent Park Bugle.
+See our column Building the Future in a Street in the Park Bugle.

 We support the St. Paul Bike Plan, which will better connect St. Anthony Park to the U of M Transitway and Pierce Butler Route.
 It will also improve bikeability along Como and Raymond Avenues (part of Grand Rounds) and along Cleveland Avenue through the University campus.

-Discussing the impacts of our transportation choices: see "The true costs," right
+Discussing the impacts of our transportation choices: see "The true costs," below